The Life of Pie

 Around that same time I opened a craft shop called “The Craft Cranny” and invited 50 craftsmen from all over the state to help us create a craft fair in Middle Tennessee.
 We had about 1,500 people show up at our little shop on Bandywood Drive!
 There simply weren’t any craft places in Nashville back in the early 70’s.
 The business was eventually sold and the new owners moved to West End Ave changing the name to the American Artisan.
 They continued the craft fair and it is now one of the largest in middle Tennessee!
 Here’s a link: TACA Craft Fair

 Once folk music became less favored by the Nashville community, I grew restless as an artist and songwriter, and in 1972 moved to New York City honing my songwriting skills while playing clubs like Folk City, O’Lunney’s and The Bottom Line with my band, The City-Country Band.
 Bette Midler came to Folk City one night and heard me sing, “Back in the Bars Again” and ended up using it in her “Clams on the Half Shell” review.
-I was so excited!!
-It’s still one of my highlight moments in NYC.
-During that period, Tanya Tucker, cut one of my tunes called,“Round & Round the Bottle” on her “Here’s Some Love” album, along with a Richard Manegra/Pie song called, “Take Me To Heaven.”
+I was so excited and I still feel a ripple inside when I see my name, “Susan Taylor” listed just below Bernie Taupin in the opening night credits!!
+It will forever be one of my highlight moments in NYC.
+Also during that period, Tanya Tucker, cut one of my tunes called,“Round & Round the Bottle” on her “Here’s Some Love” album, along with a Richard Manegra/Pie song called, “Take Me To Heaven.”

 In the early 80’s, I moved to the Berkshires in western Massachusetts playing local folk clubs like The Red Lion Inn, and making sojourns back to Nashville a couple of times a year writing with Allen Reynolds and Dickey Lee.
 We penned “Peace Within”, and The Forester Sisters, along with several other country acts recorded it.
 Dickey and I also wrote a gospel tune around that time called, “Just Like Angels”, which was released by The Lewis Family and nominated for the gospel Dove Award.
 “Full Grown Fool,” a tune Allen and I wrote, became a hit for Mickey Gilley when he was with Columbia Records.